 We know that you have probably decreased use if not totally shut down your vehicle fleet due to the COVID-19 pandemic, but hopefully, you’re now able to safely reactivate your fleet of vehicles.
-As your vehicles get back to work, these tips will help you put them back into service safely and effectively.
+As your vehicles get back to work and guests start returning to your facility, these tips will help ensure that your vehicles are put back into service safely and effectively.

 - Perform a thorough inspection of all wiring harnesses with particular attention to evidence of rodent habitation.
 If evidence is found, it may be necessary to remove vehicle components for a more detailed inspection.
 Rodent damage to wire harnesses can cause severe failures.

 - Inspect electrical connections for corrosion and clean, as necessary.

 - Operate the brakes and monitor for correct performance.
 After operating, ensure the pedal returns to its correct ready position.

 - Operate the throttle and monitor for correct performance.
 Press the throttle to its fullest extent and release it.
 Ensure that it moves freely and returns to its ready position.
 This should be done with the vehicle turned off.